bazurbat/jagen/README.md

 # Jagen

-Jagen is a meta build system generator.
-It eases the development of multiple interdependent software packages by abstracting peculiarities of their own build systems and providing facilities to manage them as a whole.
+Jagen eases the development of multiple interdependent software packages by abstracting peculiarities of their individual build systems and providing facilities to manage them as a whole.

+It mainly targets embedded development use case when things should be done "your way" instead of trying to fit build requirements to rigid paradigms of Yocto and Buildroot.
+In particular, integrating third-party SDKs, toolchains or packages with non-standard build systems intended to be much simpler.
+The focus is on ease of use and customization instead of trying to provide a library of recipes for every piece of software ever written.
+On the other hand, vendor or project-specific recipe libraries and patches are well-supported and integrating packages using mainstream build systems (such as Autotools and CMake) is trivial.

+Jagen also provides workspace management features.
+SCM-controlled (Git and Mercurial) packages can be inspected, updated, cleaned up, etc. using the same command replacing the most common usage of Google's Repo and gclient tools.
+The packages tracking specific SCM branches can be updated automatically.
+You can reconfigure, rebuild, reinstall, whatever a single or multiple packages and all dependencies will be respected.
+There are facilities to create filesystem images.

 ### Requirements